nouun/nnn/README.md

 This may take a while as it has to compile the kernel, but once that is completed you will be prompted for your root password.
 Reboot and you should be able to login.

 Once you have NixOS setup and installed, you can switch to this config by using the following command.
+If your host-name is anypthing other than `nixbook` you need to append `nixbook` after `#`.

-    sudo nixos-rebuild switch --flake .#nixbook
+    sudo nixos-rebuild switch --flake .#

 # MacOS